captainigweh12/rejection-hero/README.md

   - Works even when you have active quests

 **Quest Completion Flow** ✨ ENHANCED!
 (3D Glassmorphism Design)
-- **Dark Gradient Background**: Beautiful gradient from #0A0A0F → #1A1A24 → #2A1A34 (replaces bright green)
+- **Dark Gradient Background**: Beautiful gradient from #0A0A0F → #1A1A24 → #2A1A34 (consistent with app theme)
-- **3D Glassmorphism Cards** 🎨 NEW!:
+- **3D Glassmorphism Cards** 🎨 UPDATED!:
   - Semi-transparent backgrounds: rgba(255, 255, 255, 0.05)
-  - Colored borders with glow effects
+  - Colored borders with purple/orange glow effects matching theme
   - Enhanced shadow effects for depth
-  - Premium dark theme matching the homepage
+  - Premium dark theme matching the homepage and profile
 - **Loading screen**: 2-second loading animation with pulsing trophy
 - **Smooth animations** 🎨:
   - Floating confetti particles with random colors, sizes, and rotation